yejoo104/continuation-parser/README.md

 ```

 ## How to Tweak for Own Use
 The current lexicon of this project is fairly limited (around 15 words).
 One can navigate to `lexicon.ml` and `lexicon.mli` and easily add more words.
-After adding more words, compiling and running the program locally should allow the user to use the continuation0based parser with a more expansive vocabulary.
+When adding new words, please make sure to add the corresponding type, lambda expression, and string in the file as well such that every pattern-matching is exhaustive.
+After adding more words, compiling and running the program locally should allow the user to use the continuation-based parser with a more expansive vocabulary.

 ## How to Test
 If you make additional edits and are unsure of the functionality, you can run a fairly robust test suite which can be found in `test.ml`.
 New tests can also easily be added to `test.ml` using the existing unit testing infrastructure.
 In order to run tests locally, run the following commands on terminal.